Congratulations on your upcoming retirement.

 If you are a member of an Executive or Company Pension Scheme you will have an additional option of taking a Tax Free Lumpsum based on your years of service and final salary.
 If you have at least 20 years’ service completed, you could take 150% of your final salary as a Tax Free Lumpsum.
 If you choose this option, any balance remaining must be used to purchase a pension.
 So this option is really only suitable if you can take the entire fund tax free or if you have a small balance left over.

 After you have taken your Tax Free Lumpsum you need to decide what to do with the balance.
 Please note the remaining balance is subject to income tax (if applicable) USC and PRSI (up to age 66).
 There are 2 main options for the balance.
-Please read on or play the following video to learn more.
+Please read on to learn more.

 Purchase a Pension/Annuity – this is where you give over your balance to an insurance company who in turn provide you with a guaranteed income for the rest of your life.
 The amount you receive depends on your age, your health, interest rates prevailing at the time and life expectancy.
 This option is suitable for someone who likes to know what amount they will receive each month.